 On August 28th 1693, it was Francis Wheeler's turn to appear off Plaisance with 19 ships.
 Five more ships arrived two days later, but a storm on September 3 forced the fleet to leave.

 The French were not always on the defensive.
-There were attacks—albeit futile—on St. John's in 1692 and 1694, and in 1696, Governor Jean-Jacques de Brouillan de Monbeton (1691-97) mobilized a frigate and eight ships to attack English Newfoundland.
+There were attacks—albeit futile—on St. John's in 1692 and 1694.
+In 1696 Jacques-François de Monbeton de Brouillan (1691-97) mobilized a frigate and eight ships to attack English Newfoundland.
 Although he did not take St. John's, he took possession of about 30 fishing boats, captured prisoners and seized a large amount of fish.
 De Monbeton was joined on this expedition by Pierre Le Moyne d'Iberville, who marched overland from Plaisance to spearhead a punishing attack on the English settlements in a famous winter campaign.
-In 1702, Philippe Pastour de Costebelle, while serving as interim governor, gave a commission to Sieur du Tilly to attack Trinity Bay.
+In 1702, Philippe Pastour de Costebelle, while serving as interim governor, gave a commission to sieur du Tilly to attack Trinity Bay.
 English ships threatened Plaisance from March to September of 1703, but in 1705, the French in the colony, with reinforcements from Canada, again attacked the English settlements.
 This expedition was a great success — only St. John's and Carbonear resisted the French successfully.

 In 1708, with seven warships, England opted for a naval blockade in an attempt to starve Plaisance into submission.
 This was a clever move, especially since the colony had to feed 500 English prisoners in addition to its own population.
-Despite this, Saint-Ovide decided to attack English settlements once again.
+Despite this, Saint-Ovide, the nephew of de Monbeton, decided to attack English settlements once again.
 In January 1709, with a force of 170 men, French, Canadians and Indians, he took St. John's, captured 800 prisoners and destroyed the town's defences.
 It was the last of three French attacks on St. John's in the history of Plaisance.